IsaiahSkidmore/Isaiahs-Quick-Print-README-Generator/README.md

 This project is licensed under the MIT license.

 ## Contributors
-IF you find a bug or have a geature request, please open an issue on our Github Issues Page.
+If you find a bug or have a feature request, please open an issue on our Github Issues Page.
 Provide as much detail as possible to help us understand and address the issue efficiently

 ## Contact
 Github username: IsaiahSkidmore